Five Things You Need to Know to Start Your Day

 To contact the author of this story: Sam Unsted in London at sunsted@bloomberg.net

-To contact the editor responsible for this story: Celeste Perri at cperri@bloomberg.net
+To contact the editor responsible for this story: Phil Serafino at pserafino@bloomberg.net

 For more articles like this, please visit us at bloomberg.com